 Verdict And Conclusion

-MangoHud is a very nice heads up display for Vulkan games and applications.
+MangoHud is a very nice heads up display for Vulkan and OpenGL games and applications.
 It is specially useful for those who play Windows games in Wine with DXVK translating the Direct3D calls to Vulkan.
 It is prettier than both the build-in Mesa Vulkan HUD and the built-in DXVK HUD.

 The built-in F12 keyboard shortcut for toggling the MangoHUDs visibility is a nice touch which the other methods of displaying a HUD on Vulkan games and applications lack.